dice-group/COVID19DS/README.md

-# COVIDPUBGRAPH: A FAIR Knowledge Graph of COVID-19 Publications
+# CovidPubKG: A FAIR Knowledge Graph of COVID-19 Publications
 The rapid generation of large amounts of information about the coronavirus SARS-COV-2 and the disease COVID-19 makes it increasingly difficult to gain a comprehensive overview of current insights related to the disease.
 With this work, we aim to support the rapid access to a comprehensive data source on COVID-19 targeted especially at researchers.
-Our knowledge graph, COVIDPUBGRAPH, an RDF knowledge graph of scientific publications, abides by the Linked Data and FAIR principles.
+Our knowledge graph, CovidPubKG, an RDF knowledge graph of scientific publications, abides by the Linked Data and FAIR principles.
 The base dataset for the extraction is CORD-19, a dataset of COVID-19-related publications, which is updated regularly.
-Consequently, COVIDPUBGRAPH is updated biweekly.
+Consequently, CovidPubKG is updated biweekly.
 Our generation pipeline applies named entity recognition, entity linking and link discovery approaches to the original data.
-The current version of COVIDPUBGRAPH contains 268,108,670 triples and is linked to 9 other datasets by over 1 million links.
+The current version of CovidPubKG contains 268,108,670 triples and is linked to 9 other datasets by over 1 million links.
 In our use case studies, we demonstrate the usefulness of our knowledge graph for different applications.
-COVIDPUBGRAPH is publicly available under the Creative Commons Attribution 4.0 International license.
+CovidPubKG is publicly available under the Creative Commons Attribution 4.0 International license.

 ## CovidPubKG Ontology

 ![alt text](https://github.com/dice-group/COVID19DS/blob/main/uml.png?raw=true)

+## Knowledge Graph Generation

 The RDF file generation is based on papers related to the COVID-19 and coronavirus-related research.

-To run the generation of the dataset, the following command is used:
+To run the generation of the knowledge graph, the following command is used:
 ```
 python3 jsonToRDF.py folderName/
 ```